-We entered adult and child results from each trial into separate mixed-effect models with condition (polysemy vs. ambiguity) as the fixed effect using RStudio and the lmerTest library and fit the maximal random terms that convergence would allow (Barr et al., 2014; Kuznetsova, Brockhoff & Christensen, 2017; RStudio Team, 2017).
-For all models, we preregistered the maximal random effect structure that convergence would allow.
+We entered adult and child results from each trial into separate mixed-effect models with condition (polysemy vs. ambiguity) as the fixed effect using RStudio and the lmerTest library and, as preregistered, fit the maximal random terms that convergence would allow (Barr et al., 2013; Kuznetsova, Brockhoff, & Christensen, 2017; RStudio, 2017).

-Adults Figure 5 shows performance in the two conditions for adults immediately after exposure in the top right panel.
+Adults.
+Figure 5 shows performance in the two conditions for adults immediately after exposure in the top right panel.
 We analyzed results with a multilevel model which included condition as the fixed effect with random intercepts for subjects and items and a random slope and intercept for order.
-This model revealed significantly better accuracy in the polysemy condition in comparison to the ambiguity condition ($\beta = 0.31$, t = 4.14, p = 0.002).
+This model revealed significantly better accuracy in the polysemy condition in comparison with the ambiguity condition ($\beta = 0.30$, t = 4.14, p = .002).